jcbwlkr/jcbwlkr.github.io/content/blog/taming-tmux-find-one-process-among-many-windows.md

 So we can see the process in question and we can see its environment variables.
 The one we care about is called `TMUX_PANE`.
 Every time you open a new window or split a window the tmux daemon assigns that pane a unique id and sets it in this environment variable `TMUX_PANE`.
-That is the secret that is going to make this all work but we need to extract it.
+That is the secret that will make this all work but we need to extract it.

-The next step of the script is to pipe the output of `ps` to `sed` with a little sed script that first deletes the header line and then deletes everything up to and including `TMUX_PANE=` and then deletes everything after the value.
-At this point all we're left with is the value we want which is `%115`.
+The next step of the script is to pipe the output of `ps` to `sed` with a little sed script.
+This script deletes the header line, deletes everything up to and including `TMUX_PANE=`, then deletes everything after the value.
+At this point all we're left with is the value which is `%115`.

 Both the `ps` and `sed` commands were ran in a subshell `$()` and the final output is assigned to the variable `pane`.
-Next we do an evaluation to see if `pane` is empty (perhaps we mistyped the pid).
+Next, we do an evaluation to see if `pane` is empty (perhaps we mistyped the pid).
 We use `[[ -z $pane ]]` which will succeed if it is empty.
 In that case we run `tmux display-message "could not find pid"` and we're done.